codespermuted/codespermuted/README.md

 I’m particularly interested in:

 - **Uncertainty quantification** in neural networks and predictive models
-- **Federated learning** convergency efficient and privacy-preserving model development
+- **Federated learning** convergency efficiecy and privacy-preserving model development
-- **Statistical modeling with interpretability**, emphasizing techniques that are explainable and scientifically grounded
+- **Statistical modeling with interpretability** emphasizing techniques that are explainable and scientifically grounded

 ---